shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Searching:
+- I think once trick to binary search is that when I know I can find something in mid, maybe I check for when low == high, otherwise, low/high is the answer, no need to check for mid in the while loop.
 - Binary Search implementations can be tricky:
   - Check if you wanna include mid point for next search space or not and in what cases?
   - Can mid be a potential answer but you still wanna continue search until you narrow down to 2 or 1 options?